Deja vu as Benson wins New Year’s Day race for Kelso trainer Sandy Thomson again 12 months on

 The 7/2 second favourite beat Holmes St Georges, trained in County Antrim by Stuart Crawford and ridden by Ben Bromley, by a length in that 1.10pm race over two miles and three furlongs to claim its £15,609 top prize.

-That win came 12 months after the nine-year-old bay gelding, owned by Dundee United director Jimmy Fyffe and pal Scott Townshend, notched up his first win for Thomson’s Lambden stables in the very same race, also with Mania in the saddle.
+That win came 12 months after the nine-year-old bay gelding, owned by Dundee United director Jimmy Fyffe and pal Scott Townshend, notched up his first win for Thomson’s Lambden stables in the very same race, also with Mania in the saddle, and sixth overall.

 He’s only secured one first place in four attempts since, again with Mania riding, and that was in March’s Morebattle Hurdle at Kelso, taking its £51,440 top prize, and Thomson is now eyeing up a crack at 2024’s follow-up in the hope that history will repeat itself at the double.

-Note: Updated: Deja vu as Benson wins New Year’s Day race for Kelso trainer Sandy Thomson again 12 months on